classicfoo/editor2/README.md

 - Ctrl + backspace to delete entire word
 - Opens files when argument given
 - Drag and drop files to open
+- Customizable bullets when inserting into multiple lines

 # Todo
+- On window focus check for read only status and update (there may be 2 instances of the same file open)
+- Rename "prepend lines with input" to "insert custom bullet"
+- Make width of text entry and listbox wider
 - Save as in file menu
-- Customizable bullets when inserting into multiple lines
 - Follow indent pattern when pressing enter
 - Give option to Save As after notifying of error when trying to save a read only file